 Of continuing major concern are the College's pension scheme obligations.
-Whilst the teachers' scheme is unfunded and therefore no deficit can be determined, the technical FRS 17 actuarial valuation of its support staff scheme (Local Government Pension Scheme) has a deficit to £5.15m, despite an adjustment in the College's favour of almost £1.2m following the change to future annual pension increases to CPI from RPI, as announced by the Government in June 2010.
-Whilst the immediate substantive impact is on the College's Balance Sheet, annual adjustments of up to £400,000 have had to be made to reflect increasing costs and sizeable increases in pension contributions will have to be accommodated from April 2011.
+Whilst the teachers' scheme is unfunded and therefore no deficit can be determined, the technical FRS 17 actuarial valuation of its support staff scheme (Local Government Pension Scheme) has a substantial deficit of £3.5m.
+Although the deficit reduced for the second year running, this time by £1.6m, the College is currently paying additional contributions of £113k a year, and expected to continue for 15 years, to address the shortfall.